 So by all means apply, friends, but only when you’re ready to give it your best shot.

-UPDATE: As of now, April 2012, I have encountered several very good Ph.D. programs in the U.K. that do, in fact, let you defer your acceptance for a year.
+UPDATE April 2012: I have encountered several very good Ph.D. programs in the U.K. that do, in fact, let you defer your acceptance for a year.
 Since few of them offer non-Brits any money, I can see why they can afford to do that, since many of them need non-Brits to keep functioning, so they really have to be a bit flexible about letting you line up your scholarships from elsewhere.
 My column was written in the context I know best, namely, North American programs that do give significant funding and therefore generally are quite particular about you applying and then either taking the offer or starting fresh the next year.